mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![QCA8075 ic](/img/wifi/internal_photos6.png){: .center-block :}

 #### 1.2 Checking Linux Support
 Let's see how to check if a chipset is supported on Linux.
 First, go to `wireless.wiki.kernel.org`.
-On the the top-right search-box search for your chipset.
+On the top-right search-box search for your chipset.
 If I search for *AR9271* this is what I get:

 ![linux wireless](/img/wifi/linux_wireless.png){: .center-block :}
 ![linux wireless](/img/wifi/linux_wireless2.png){: .center-block :}

 Click on the matching pagenames link.
-It will take you to `ath9k_htc` page.
+It will take you to the `ath9k_htc` driver page.
 There you will find the supported chipsets:

 ![linux wireless](/img/wifi/linux_wireless3.png){: .center-block :}